History of the Houston Astros: 1962–1964: The Colt .45s era

-The Colt .45s started their inaugural season on April 10, 1962 against the Chicago Cubs.
-Harry Craft was named Houston's first manager while Paul Richards served as general manager after being hired in September of 1961 (he had previously served as manager of the Baltimore Orioles).
+The Colt .45s started their inaugural season on April 10, 1962, against the Chicago Cubs.
+Harry Craft was named Houston's first manager while Paul Richards served as general manager after being hired in September 1961 (he had previously served as manager of the Baltimore Orioles).
 The Colt .45s finished eighth among the National League's ten teams.
 Richard "Turk" Farrell was the highlight pitcher of the first year.
 A starter for the Colt .45s, he was primarily a relief pitcher when he was with the Los Angeles Dodgers and Philadelphia Phillies.
-Turk lost twenty games in 1962, but had an ERA of 3.02 while being selected to both All-Star games that year.
+Turk lost twenty games in 1962 but had an ERA of 3.02 while being selected to both All-Star games that year.

-There was a bright spot in the line up in 1962.
+There was a bright spot in the lineup in 1962.
 Román Mejías, who was acquired from the Pittsburgh Pirates in the expansion draft, was named the Colt .45s starting right fielder.
 It was in Houston that Mejías would play the best season of his career.
 While he played better the first half of the season, an injury slowed him the second half of the season.
 However, he still finished with a .286 batting average, 24 home runs, and 76 RBIs.
 His modesty and his hard play made him a fan favorite that year.
-Despite his good year Mejías was traded to the Boston Red Sox in the fall of 1962.
+Despite his good year, Mejías was traded to the Boston Red Sox in the fall of 1962.
 Late in the year, Cullinan sold his shares to Smith due to his disapproval of Hofheinz's autocratic control over operations.

 1963 saw more young talent mixed with seasoned veterans.
 Jimmy Wynn, Rusty Staub, and Joe Morgan all made their major league debuts in the 1963 season.
 However, the Colt .45s finished in ninth place with a 66–96 record.
 The team was still building, trying to find that perfect mix to compete.
 Craft had plenty of rookies to play and on September 27 he fielded an all rookie team versus the New York Mets.
 Houston lost 10–3 but it was a glimpse of what was to come in the next few seasons.